In a Nutshell

 Best for excellent credit: Regions Bank

 Why Regions Bank stands out: Regions Bank offers low interest rates on unsecured personal loans for borrowers who have built up a long credit history and have excellent credit.
+The main catch is you’ll need to have had a deposit account with the bank, including checking or savings, for at least six months to apply for an unsecured loan.

-Read more about Regions personal loans.
+Read reviews about Regions personal loans.

 Best for member perks: SoFi